-702.112a Awaken appears on some instants and sorceries.
+- 702.112a Awaken appears on some instants and sorceries.
 It represents two abilities: a static ability that functions while the spell with awaken is on the stack and a spell ability.
 "Awaken N- [cost]" means "You may pay [cost] rather than pay this spell's mana cost as you cast this spell" and "If this spell's awaken cost was paid, put N +1/+1 counters on target land you control.
 That land becomes a 0/0 Elemental creature with haste.
 It's still a land."
-Paying a spell's awaken cost follows the rules for paying alternative costs in rules 601.2b and 601.2f-h.
+Paying a spell's awaken cost follows the rules for paying alternative costs in rules 601.2b and 601.2f-h. - 702.112b The controller of a spell with awaken chooses the target of the awaken spell ability only if that player chose to pay the spell's awaken cost.
+Otherwise the spell is cast as if it didn't have that target.